westurner/lunar-test/README.md

 </div>
 <img src="repo/example6.gif" alt="Demo gif" width="256"/>

-### What is Librebox?
+### What is Lunar Engine?
-Librebox is an open-source game engine powered by Luau.
+Lunar Engine is an open-source game engine powered by Luau.
 It delivers a sandbox-style API and development model inspired by popular sandbox engines, so existing Luau code runs with minimal changes.

-### Why Librebox?
+### Why Lunar Engine?
-Librebox gives developers full agency over their games - from the code to the engine.
+Lunar Engine gives developers full agency over their games - from the code to the engine.
 Build immersive experiences with a familiar interface while maintaining complete ownership of your platform.

 ### Example